Documents That Define American Governance

 The Constitution does not grant open-ended authority to the federal government.
 It specifies particular powers.
 This concept of enumeration is one of the most consequential structural constraints in the document.

 If a power is not listed, it was not granted.
-The federal government was not designed to operate on implied necessity or evolving administrative demand.
-It was designed to operate on defined and specific permission.
+The federal government was not designed to operate on implied necessity, administrative demand, or evolving interpretations of convenience.
+It was designed to operate on defined and specific authorization.

 Separation of Powers